-Based on documentation of disability, Disability Services will determine on a case-by-case/course-by-course basis the use of notetakers as an appropriate accommodation.
+Based on documentation of disability, Accessibility Services will determine on a case-by-case/course-by-course basis the use of notetakers as an appropriate accommodation.
 Students who need this accommodation may have difficulty translating spoken information into a written format, maintaining attention needed for the completion of multitask activities, and/or writing quickly and/or legibly.
 Students must follow these procedures in order to request notetakers:

 Beginning of Each Semester

 Students with print disabilities, such as visual impairments and learning disabilities, may require textbooks and material in audio format.
-Determination of need is made by Disability Services based on the appropriate documentation the student provides.
+Determination of need is made by Accessibility Services based on the appropriate documentation the student provides.

 - Make a request for alternate print format: Students must complete an Alternative Text Format Form at the beginning of each semester that alternate text format is required.
-This information provides Disability Services with the information needed to respond to the student’s needs in a timely manner.
+This information provides Accessibility Services with the information needed to respond to the student’s needs in a timely manner.

-Students can access audio format through an agency called “Learning Ally (http://www.learningally.org/) and/or other agencies as suggested by Disability Services to determine if required textbooks are available.
+Students can access audio format through an agency called “Learning Ally (http://www.learningally.org/) and/or other agencies as suggested by Accessibility Services to determine if required textbooks are available.
 The annual Learning Ally registration fee will be paid by the state Commission for the Blind and Visually Handicapped (CBVH), ACCES-VR, or Niagara University.
 The student is responsible for the lifetime membership fee.

 1) Computer-generated voice read-back of text using a screen reader on his/her own computer.
 This option also provides visual cuing of text on a computer screen

 2) MP3 files saved on CDs.
 This option will allow the student to hear the speech using a media player.